chnoor999/game-app-project/README.md

 Three Screens with Stack Navigation:
 The app consists of three screens: GameStartScreen, GameScreen, and GameOverScreen.
-Navigation between these screens is managed using stack navigation.
+Navigation between these screens is managed using native stack navigation.

 GameStartScreen:
 On this screen, the player guesses a number between 1 to 99.